Pakanor/fitness-app-frontend/README.md

 # FitnessApp Frontend

 React frontend for the FitnessApp full-stack fitness tracking application.
-Provides user interface for calorie monitoring, exercise tracking, and nutritional analysis.
+Provides user interface for calorie monitoring and  exercise tracking,

 ## Table of Contents